Javascript is not enabled.

 “Caring for parents, spouses and other adult loved ones is a labor of love — but it can also be a tremendous challenge,” said Nancy LeaMond, AARP executive vice president and chief advocacy and engagement officer.
 “Through this expansion of 211, we’re making it easier for family caregivers to find the help they need, when and where they need it.”

-The 211 initiative addresses one of the biggest challenges of caregiving: navigating the system.
-Whether that is managing the costs of caregiving, balancing responsibilities that include work, managing mental health challenges or trying to figure out health insurance, including Medicare or Medicaid, caregivers often need outside support in the form of physical or financial help.
+The 211 initiative addresses some of the biggest challenges of caregiving: navigating support and finding help.
+Whether that is managing the costs of caregiving, balancing responsibilities that include work, managing emotional challenges or trying to figure out health insurance, including Medicare or Medicaid, caregivers often need outside support in the form of physical or financial help.

 Calls to 211 are rerouted by local telephone companies to referral specialists at call centers to assess caregiving needs and connect people with food and clothing banks, transportation options, delivery services, shelters, programs to assist with rent and utility bills, mental health services, community health clinics, veterans’ benefits and work support programs — all within their communities.